Chapter Nine · Fintech vs Bank

 | FDIC insured | Yes (via partner bank) | Yes (direct) |

-Your child needs a debit card with robust spending controls
+- Your child needs a debit card with robust controls

-Your child is under 6 and does not need a debit card yet
+- Your child is under 6 and does not need a card

-You already handle allowance and chores without an app
+- You handle allowance and chores without an app

-You can teach financial literacy through conversation and practice
+- You can teach financial literacy through conversation

-Many families use both: a high-yield savings account at Alliant (3.10% APY) for the bulk of savings and a Greenlight Core ($5.99/month) for the debit card and financial education tools.
-This way, the savings earn meaningful interest while the child gets the hands-on banking experience.
-Monthly automatic transfer of $20-50 from savings to Greenlight for spending money gives the child a real budget to manage.
+Many families use both: a high-yield account at Alliant (3.10% APY) for the bulk of savings, and Greenlight Core ($5.99/month) for the debit card and education tools.
+This way the savings earn meaningful interest while the child gets hands-on banking.
+A monthly automatic transfer of $20 to $50 from savings to Greenlight gives the child a real budget to manage.

 Is Greenlight a real bank account?